mrkurt/heroku-buildpack-coffeescript/README.md

 Example usage:

     $ ls
-    Procfile  package.json  web.js
+    Procfile  package.json  src

+    $ ls src
+    app.coffee

-    $ heroku create --stack cedar --buildpack http://github.com/heroku/heroku-buildpack-nodejs.git
+    $ heroku create --stack cedar --buildpack https://github.com/aergonaut/heroku-buildpack-coffeescript.git

     $ git push heroku master
     ...
     -----> Heroku receiving push
     -----> Fetching custom buildpack
-    -----> Node.js app detected
+    -----> Coffeescript app detected
     -----> Vendoring node 0.4.7
     -----> Installing dependencies with npm 1.0.8
+           coffee-script@1.3.3 ./node_modules/coffee-script

            express@2.1.0 ./node_modules/express
            ├── mime@1.2.2
            ├── qs@0.3.1
            └── connect@1.6.2
            Dependencies installed
+    -----> Compiling coffee source
+           Compiled to target directory

-The buildpack will detect your app as Node.js if it has the file `package.json` in the root.
+The buildpack will detect your app as Coffeescript if it detects a file matching `src/*.coffee` in your project root.
 It will use NPM to install your dependencies, and vendors a version of the Node.js runtime into your slug.
 The `node_modules` directory will be cached between builds to allow for faster NPM install time.

+You must include Coffeescript in your `package.json`; the buildpack does not install Coffeescript automatically in order to allow you to specify your own Coffeescript version.

 Node.js and npm versions
 ------------------------